sguox002/leetcode/leetcode-all.md

 ->>

 ## math
+<<-906	Super Palindromes    		32.8%	Hard
+a number is super palindrome if itself is a palindrome also it is square of some other palindrome. find number of super palindrome in range [L,R].
+- itself check is trivials
+- x*x=n. reverse using x build odd/even length palindrome and then square it, check it is in the range.
+- find the x region
+->>

+<<-923	3Sum With Multiplicity    		35.9%	Medium
+return number of tuples (i,j,k) A[i]+A[j]+A[k]=target.
+The array includes duplicate (that's why called multiplicity)
+- sort and then use 2 pointer.
+- use hashmap to suppress the duplicates, then pick any 3 elements and calculate the combination.
+->>

 <<-963	Minimum Area Rectangle II    		51.5%	Medium
 given a set of points in xy plane, find the min area of rectangle can be formed.